Mediterraneo: The Law of the Sea

-Mediterraneo: The Law of the Sea (Mediterráneo) is a 2021 Spanish-Greek drama film directed by Marcel Barrena, which stars Eduard Fernández, Dani Rovira, Anna Castillo, Sergi López, Àlex Monner and Melika Foroutan.
+Mediterraneo: The Law of the Sea (Mediterráneo) is a 2021 drama film co-written and directed by Marcel Barrena, which stars Eduard Fernández, Dani Rovira, Anna Castillo, Sergi López, Àlex Monner and Melika Foroutan.
 It was theatrically released in Spain on 1 October 2021.

 Premise

 Initially set in 2015, the plot consists of a dramatization of the genesis of the Open Arms rescue vessel by Òscar Camps.
 Moved by the image of a child drowned in the sea, two lifeguards travel to Lesbos, Greece.
 They proceed to set a rescue team to help people in need.

 Production

 Produced by Lastor Media, Fasten Films, Arcadia Motion Pictures, Cados Producciones and Heretic, with the participation of RTVE, Movistar+ and TVC, funding from the ICAA and the ICEC, and support from Creative Europe's MEDIA Programme.
 The film was directed by Marcel Barrena, whereas its screenplay was co-written by Barrena alongside Danielle Schleif.
 Kiko de la Rica was responsible for the cinematography.
 The score was composed by Arnau Bataller.

 Shooting began on 4 September 2020.
 After shooting in Greece and Barcelona for 8 weeks, filming wrapped on 26 October 2020.